wp-plugins/r3df-multisite-language-indicator/readme.txt

 1. Flag indicators.
 1. Flag indicators and locale indicators.
 1. Language indicator.
+1. User profile settings.
 1. Plugin options.

 == Changelog ==
+= Version 1.0.5 =
+* moved user options to user profile page
+* fixed bug which added extraneous flag to toolbar if user was not a part of a site
+* fixed bugs in uninstall

 = Version 1.0.4 =
 * Options refactoring - switched display options to user